conradoqg/naivecoin/README.md

 4. The difficulty level of the proof-of-work challenge is correct (difficulty at blockchain index _n_ < block difficulty);
 5. All transactions inside the block are valid;
 6. The sum of output transactions are equal the sum of input transactions + 50 coins representing the reward for the block miner;
+7. Check if there is a double spending in that block
-7. If there is only 1 fee transaction and 1 reward transaction.
+8. If there is only 1 fee transaction and 1 reward transaction.

 A transaction inside a block is valid:
 1. If the transaction hash is correct (calculated transaction hash == transaction.hash);